shane-a-watson/k8-training/README.md

 Create a Service named nginx of type NodePort to expose pod nginx’s port 80 on port 30080 on the nodes:
 `kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml`

+## Logging and Montioring

+### Metric Server
+Install metric server:
+It can be cloned from github: `git clone https://github.com/kodekloudhub/kubernetes-metrics-server.git`

+Once installed:
+View Node performance: `kubectl top node`
+View Pod performance: `kubectl top pod`

+### kubectl logs
+Inspect logs: `kubectl logs {POD_NAME}`
+If there are more than 1 container in the Pod then you need to specify the container you want the logs for.

+## Docker and Kubernetes

+There are certain arguments that can override the ones configured in the Dickerfile.
+For example, in Docker you use ENTRYPOINT to run a program upon startup, and CMD to run a command.
+These can both be overriden in the Pod manifest, example below:

+`apiVersion: v1`
+`kind: Pod`
+`metadata:`
+`  name: sleeper-pod`
+`spec:`
+`  containers:`
+`  - name: ununtu-sleeper`
+`    image: ununtu-sleeper`
+`    command: ["sleep2.0"]` --- This is what overrides the Dockerfile ENTRYPOINT `    args: ["10"]` --- This is what overrides the Dockerfile CMD

+## Config Maps
+You can create config maps in both the Imperative and declarative ways.

+Imperative (Using commands, no manifest file):
+`kubectl create configmap {CONFIG_NAME} --from-literal={KEY}={VALUE}`
+or
+`kubectl create configmap {CONFIG_NAME} --from-file={FILEPATH}`

+Declarative (Using a file):
+`kubectl create -f {PATH_TO_CONFIG_FILE}`

+## Secrets
+You can create Secrets both the Imperative and declarative ways.
+Imperative (Using commands, no manifest file):
+`kubectl create secret generic {SECRET_NAME} --from-literal={KEY}={VALUE}`
+example: `kubectl create secret generic db-secret --from-literal=DB_Host=sql01 --from-literal=DB_User=root --from-literal=DB_Password=password123`
+or
+`kubectl create secret generic {SECRET_NAME} --from-file={FILEPATH}`

+Declarative (Using a file):
+`kubectl create -f {PATH_TO_CONFIG_FILE}`

+To encode secrets (linux OS) run:
+`echo -n "{VALUE}" | base64`

+## Init Containers
+In a multi-container pod, each container is expected to run a process that stays alive as long as the POD’s lifecycle.
+But at times you may want to run a process that runs to completion in a container, that’s where initContainers comes in.
+An initContainer is configured in a pod like all other containers, except that it is specified inside a initContainers section
+When a POD is first created the initContainer is run, and the process in the initContainer must run to a completion before the real container hosting the application starts.
+You can configure multiple such initContainers as well, like how we did for multi-containers pod.
+In that case, each init container is run one at a time in sequential order.